AuYahyire/AutomaticTitleTagger/README.md

 python main.py
 ```

+### Configuration

+1. Set up your OpenAI API key:
+- Open configuration and add your API key.
+- This will create an .env file to store locally your API.

+2. Configure allowed file extensions selecting those you want to process.

+3. Add platform name (ex.
+AnyImageStock) and optionally system and user prompts, to give detailed instructions to the AI

 ### Using the Application

 1. Select the image directory using the "Explore" button.
-2. Choose the platform from the dropdown menu.
+2. Choose the platform (created before) from the dropdown menu.
 3. Click "Run Titulador" to start processing images.
 4. Monitor progress in the left panel.
-5. Access the configuration window from the "File" menu to modify settings.
+5. A CSV will be created where the images are located, if recursive, CSV's will be in each folder with images on it.

 ### Troubleshooting

 - If the application fails to start, ensure all dependencies are installed correctly.
 - Check the console output for any error messages.
+(Status bar is not yet implemented)
 - Verify that the OpenAI API key is set correctly in the `.env` file.
 - If image processing fails, ensure the selected directory contains supported image formats.